Step by Step guide to calculating Net Promoter Score

 As a thumb rule, if the NPS score after the calculation is less than 20, it is a cause for worry.
 In other words, an NPS score above ‘20’ can be considered to be good, anything above ‘50’ is great, and anything above ‘70’ is excellent.

 However, the average NPS varies significantly from industry to industry.
-So, what constitutes a good NPS score for the hospitality industry may not apply to the retail industry.
+So, what constitutes a good score for NPS score for the hospitality industry may not apply to the retail industry.

 The best approach is to identify the NPS scores of your competitors so you know where you stand.
 This is why benchmarking your NPS score becomes important.